Capital Well is proud to announce it is now offering full service irrigation services across all of New Hampshire.

-City water contamination is and pollutants in water is, unfortunately, becoming a hot-button topic in New Hampshire and across the nation.
-Recent revelations about the excessive amounts of lead in the city water of Flint, Michigan and Cleveland, Ohio, are not just worrying, they are downright scary.
+City water contamination and pollutants in water are unfortunately becoming a hot-button topic in New Hampshire and across the nation.
+Recent revelations about the excessive amounts of lead in the city water of Flint, Michigan, and Cleveland, Ohio, are not just worrying, they are downright scary.
 In children, especially, ingestion of lead can cause permanent, lifelong damage.
 “No level of lead is safe,” says Dr. Philip Landrigan, Dean of Global Health at Mount Sinai School of Medicine, in a CBS News report.
-“Even low levels of lead . . . is going to cause some degree of brain damage to at least some of the children who have been exposed.”
+“Even low levels of lead… are going to cause some degree of brain damage to at least some of the children who have been exposed.”

 During the crisis, Flint residents relied on city water pumped in from the nearby Flint River, which was – in a violation of federal law – not being treated with an anti-corrosive agent.
 As a result, high levels of iron were being fed into residents’ water supplies.
 Iron turns drinking water brown, giving it a metallic taste and odor.
 Worse, it will eventually corrode the pipes and plumbing systems delivering the water.